nmmneves/OPXAQL/README.md

 ### ----------Getting Virtual Machine Image----------

-1- Download Vagrant, Virtual Box and VMWare
+1- Download Vagrant(2.1.2), Virtual Box(5.2.8) and VMWare WorkstationPro(14.1.2).

-Note: In Windows you might need to go "Manage Optional Features" in "Settings" and install OpenSSH Client and Server and also go to "Use Developer Features" e select Developer Mode
+Note: In Windows you might need to go "Manage Optional Features" in "Settings" and install OpenSSH Client and Server and also go to "Use Developer Features" e select Developer Mode.

-2- Open Virtualbox
+2- Open Virtualbox.

 3- Create a "Vagrantfile", preferably in the Desktop directory, with this: